Preparing For Your Doctor’s Appointment

 - Are there support groups or community services that might help me?

-This, and much more, with forms you can fill out and bring, tips on getting organized, and full symptoms lists, is available in our PDF download here >
+Printable guide with FULL PRINTABLE COPIES OF FORMS TO FILL OUT AHEAD OF TIME, tips on getting organized, and full symptoms lists, is available in our PDF download here >